connaryscott/JaasDev/README.md

     [tomcat@ip-10-190-25-201 apache-tomcat-7.0.29]$ bin/startup.sh

-Verify Tomcat and Rundeck Operation using factory default admin/admin username and password:
+Verify Tomcat and that Rundeck is operational using the factory default admin/admin username and password:

     http://YOURNODE:8080/rundeck/